 Another important factor is to quantify the benefits you are offering, especially if you can tie this in with testimonials from satisfied customers.
 "Money talks," says Aston.
 "Quantifying the benefits of your service by using a satisfied-customer case study as evidence is incredibly powerful."

 In addition, it is important to differentiate yourself from your competitors.
-As McCrae explains: "You must be ready to answer the question 'why should I buy your widget rather than Joe Bloggs' widget?'.
+As McCrae explains: "You must be ready to answer the question 'why should I buy your product rather than your competitor's product?'.
 If you don't have at least three reasons, based on quantifiable benefits your product offers, then why on earth should they buy from you?" he concludes.